-WOLC faculty are expected to engage individually or collaboratively as teacher-scholars with their respective scholarly and/or creative disciplines.
-The multidisciplinary nature of WOLC requires a broad and inclusive definition of scholarship.
-Faculty members must provide the necessary contextualization of the work within their individual discipline(s) to ensure that evaluations equitably account for disciplinary distinctions.
-The following examples of acceptable scholarly and/or creative activities for WOLC faculty by no means comprise a comprehensive list:
+Communication Studies faculty are expected to engage individually or collaboratively as teacherscholars with their respective scholarly interests.
+Faculty members must provide the necessary contextualization of their work to ensure a proper and adequate evaluation of their work can be completed.
+The following is a non-exhaustive list of examples of acceptable scholarly and/or creative activities:

-- Peer-reviewed scholarly and/or creative publications, including relevant archival research activities; - Peer-reviewed conference presentations; - Publication of translated/interpreted artifacts (peer-reviewed as appropriate); - Reviews of discipline-related scholarship or creative activity; - Dissemination of digital humanities projects that engage relevant scholarly communities (with citations in the discipline as appropriate); - Publication of instructional materials in venues appropriate to individual disciplines; - Public scholarship as appropriate to individual disciplines; - Grant-funded scholarly activities, including grant applications and related preparation work; - Assigned program assessment or program development activities that engage research expertise; - Other scholarly and/or creative activities as appropriate to individual disciplines.
+- Peer-reviewed scholarly and/or creative publications; - Peer-reviewed conference presentations; - Awards, honors, and other special recognitions; - Reviews of discipline-related scholarship or creative activity; - Publication of instructional materials in venues appropriate to individual research interests; - Grant-funded scholarly activities, including grant applications and related preparation work;

+• Assigned program assessment or program development activities that engage research expertise;

+• Other scholarly and/or creative activities as appropriate to individual disciplines.

-WOLC faculty should document their scholarly and/or creative progress toward publication or production of scholarly artifacts on an annual basis.
+Communication Studies faculty should document their scholarly and/or creative progress toward publication or production of scholarly artifacts on an annual basis.
 As a general guideline, faculty should minimally produce an overall average of one completed scholarly and/or creative artifact per year during the period under review.
-In years when an artifact remains in progress, faculty must provide evidence of progress toward completion (e.g., communication with collaborators, active consultation with publishing venue(s), publication contract, etc...).
+In years when an artifact remains in progress, faculty must provide evidence of progress toward completion (e.g., communication with collaborators, active consultation with publishing venue(s), publication contract).

-WOLC faculty are expected to demonstrate "evidence of growth in quality/significance of scholarly or creative contributions" (APS 900417 5.01 b (1)).
+Communication Studies faculty are expected to demonstrate "evidence of growth in quality/significance of scholarly or creative contributions" (APS 900417 5.01b).
 This is especially important in years when faculty undergo extensive reviews (i.e., third-year evaluation and evaluation for promotion), though annual evaluation should not ignore the ongoing need to demonstrate growth.
 Extensive reviews rely on comprehensive narratives (see section 4.3.1 below) to clearly demonstrate evidence of growth in quality/significance.
 The narrative is supported by evidence that may include, but is not limited to, the following:

-- Development of conference presentations into publications; - Invitations to and/or membership in research groups or societies; - Invited talks; - Impact factor, citations, or other metrics as appropriate to the discipline; - Invitations to review scholarly/creative products; - Other documented growth in scholarly and/or creative community engagement (e.g., informal reviews, invited interviews, consultations) as appropriate to the discipline.
+- Development of conference presentations into publications; - Invited talks or guest lectures; - Invitations to review scholarly/creative products;

+• Other documented growth in scholarly and/or creative community engagement (e.g., informal reviews, invited interviews, consultations, media appearances) as appropriate to the discipline.

-While some of these activities are typically counted as service, WOLC faculty are encouraged to refer to these activities as evidence of scholarly and/or creative growth.
+• While some of these activities are typically counted as service, Communication Studies faculty are encouraged to refer to these activities as evidence of scholarly and/or creative growth.